Skip to main content

 What Is the Endocrine System?

-Think of your as a highly advanced internal messaging service.
+Think of your endocrine system as a highly advanced internal messaging service.
 It uses chemical messengers called hormones to send complex instructions from one part of the body to another through the bloodstream.
 This network includes the pituitary gland, thyroid, adrenal glands, pancreas, and the gonads (testes in men, ovaries in women).

 These glands work in concert, regulated by a central command center in the brain known as the hypothalamus.
 This intricate web of communication controls metabolism, growth, sleep cycles, mood, and reproductive function, ensuring all systems operate in a coordinated and balanced manner.